calagopus/website/web/docs/wings/configuration.md

 ```

 ### allowed_origins
 A list of specific URLs (origins) that are permitted to make cross-origin requests to the Wings API.
+By default, the URL defined in the `remote:` setting is the only allowed origin.

 Default value:
 ```yaml